Back to Articles

 system_message="""You are a reconnaissance specialist.
 Your role is to gather

-information about the target using nmap, whois, and other scanning tools.
+information about target systems using tools like nmap, whois, and dns enumeration.

 )